stoflom/TreesFrontend/README.md

 ### NOTE CORS now configured in backend server so proxy (see below) not needed
 ### anymore.
-### CORS: start frontend as follows to enable fetching as proxy from backend: (Seems to prevent CORS problems):
+### CORS: start frontend as follows to enable fetching via proxy from backend: (to prevent CORS problems):
  https://medium.com/bb-tutorials-and-thoughts/angular-how-to-proxy-to-backend-server-6fb37ef0d025
  https://www.positronx.io/handle-cors-in-angular-with-proxy-configuration/  (GOOD), or